kejiahp/personal_docs/setup-guides/windows-WSL-with-github-ssh-connection.md

 4. Provide SSH passphrase, i used something dumb🙂
 5. cd ~/.ssh

-#### Addig the private key to your ssh agent
+#### Adding the private key to your ssh agent

 ---

-5. eval $(ssh-agent -s)
+6. eval $(ssh-agent -s)
-6. ssh-add <ssh_private key>
+7. ssh-add <ssh_private key>
-7. cat into the .pub file to get the key.
+8. cat into the .pub file to get the key.
-8. go to your github /profile/settings/SSH and GPG keys add the pub key to github
+9. go to your github /profile/settings/SSH and GPG keys add the pub key to github

 So like the Chad i'm, i fucked the Setting Up Github Auth part up by providing a wrong email for the keygen command, so i had to start again...nice🙂

 ## Clean Up note: run the commands in the ssh directory, not necessary but to enhance copy and paste capabilities

-1. i want to delete the ssh keys i created from github, my machine and the ssh agent
+- want to delete the ssh keys i created from github, my machine and the ssh agent
-   i. view all keys added to ssh agent ssh-add -l or ssh-add -L ii. remove a specific key from the ssh-agent => ssh-add -d id_rsa iii. remove all keys from the ssh-agent => ssh-add -D iv. remove the ssh private key: rm id_rsa
+- view all keys added to ssh agent ssh-add -l or ssh-add -L
+- remove a specific key from the ssh-agent => ssh-add -d id_rsa
+- remove all keys from the ssh-agent => ssh-add -D
+- remove the ssh private key: rm id_rsa
-   v. remove the ssh public key: rm id_rsa.pub vi. restart the process🥲
+- remove the ssh public key: rm id_rsa.pub
+- restart the process🥲